 We live in a world where many people expect instant gratification.
 In a blink of an eye we have the information we need at our fingertips through the wide world web.

 We don’t have to write drawn-out letters to communicate with family or friends any more.
 If we have access to a computer we can e-mail, quickly and efficiently.
-Through technology we move forward.
+Through technology we have moved forward.

-Technology is positive, but the flip side is that we continue to expect things at our fingertips.
-Whilst we have created a niche for ourselves through the latest technology and that works because it’s not difficult to do, we tend to think we can do the same in our relationships.
+Technology is positive, but the flip side of that is that we continue to expect things at our fingertips.
+But whilst we have created a niche for ourselves through the latest technology and that works because it’s not difficult to do, we think we can do the same in our relationships.

-We don’t have instant gratification in our relationships, we must work at them.
+But we don’t have instant gratification in our relationships, we must work at those.
 Patience needs to be cultivated and nurtured as do our relationships.
 Instant gratification will come and go and is of no intrinsic value.